 In Figure~\ref{fig:adversarial-state} we present a manually constructed adversarial board state.
 Although quite unlike what would occur in a real game, it represents an interesting if trivial (for a human) problem.
 The black player can always win by executing a simple strategy.
 If white plays in between two of black's disconnected groups, then black should immediately respond by connecting those groups together.
 Otherwise, the black player can connect any two of its other disconnected groups together.
 Whatever the white player does, this strategy ensures that blacks' groups will eventually all be connected together.
 At this point, black has surrounded the large white group on the right and can capture it, gaining substantial territory and winning.

 Although this problem is simple for human players to solve, it proves quite challenging for otherwise sophisticated Go AI systems such as KataGo.
-In fact, KataGo playing against a copy of itself \emph{loses} as black 48\% of the time.
-Even its wins are far less decisive than they should be---18\% of the time it wins by only 0.5 points!
+In fact, KataGo playing against a copy of itself \emph{loses} as black 40\% of the time.
 We conjecture this is because black's winning strategy, although simple, must be executed flawlessly and over a long horizon.
 Black will lose if at any point it fails to respond to white's challenge, allowing white to fill in both empty spaces between black's groups.
 This problem is analogous to the classical cliff walking reinforcement learning task~\citep[Example~6.6]{sutton2018}.